TKravel/weather-app-client/README.md

 ```

 Create a .dotenv file in the server root directory
-Follow the server README to set up enivorment variables then run:
+Follow the server [README](https://github.com/TKravel/weather-app-server/blob/main/README.md) to set up enivorment variables then run:

 ```bash
 node index.js
 ```

-## Demo
+#### Demo

-A working demo can be found at https://eloquent-bardeen-6340b4.netlify.app
+A working demo can be found at: [WeatherApp](https://eloquent-bardeen-6340b4.netlify.app)